wendahere/JAWS/Sean.md

 in the holiday blog. to learn about power sources, watch this video [here](https://www.youtube.com/watch?v=IT19dg73nKU&feature=youtu.be).
 For now, see ya!

 # Week 8 - Week 14
+## Reflection for mechanical homework
 Looking back at week 6, the design I chose was [the woodpecker](https://www.youtube.com/watch?v=zqnzgwYDKLY) and     ,[Straight line drawing mechanism 9](https://www.youtube.com/watch?v=Zwwnr262Wlc) from [Mr Thang's youtube channel](https://www.youtube.com/channel/UCli_RJkGWfZvw4IlDLHNCQg).
-The woodpecker was really hard as the woodpecker moves by gravity a
+The woodpecker was really hard as the woodpecker toy moves by gravity and it is a very unique motion.
+Even Mr Tune, the lecturer that assigned me this task, also did not

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM1MDYxNzkxLC0xNzMyMDEwMjY0LDkxMj
-g2NzM2MiwtNTg2NjM4NTM3LDEzMzYzMzgzMjQsMTYyNDM0NzQ1
-MCwxOTkxOTg1Nzg2LC0zMzUwNjQ0MTUsLTk0OTM4NTI3Nyw4Nj
-k2MTIyMzksNjA1OTk5OTI2LC02NzAzODUxODRdfQ==
+eyJoaXN0b3J5IjpbMTIwMjYwMDkyNiwtMTczMjAxMDI2NCw5MT
+I4NjczNjIsLTU4NjYzODUzNywxMzM2MzM4MzI0LDE2MjQzNDc0
+NTAsMTk5MTk4NTc4NiwtMzM1MDY0NDE1LC05NDkzODUyNzcsOD
+Y5NjEyMjM5LDYwNTk5OTkyNiwtNjcwMzg1MTg0XX0=
 -->